Yusuf-web-alt/wsl-forkbomb-break2/README.md

 # Instuctions

 if you don't have git try running: sudo apt update && sudo apt install git -y
-run forkbomb_installer.sh then reboot to take changes
+run forkbomb_installer.sh
+cd to ~ then execute ./
 this is not permanent if you read the IMPORTANT notes